mayank99/reset.css/package/README.md

 Every project needs "visually hidden" styles for screenreader-only text, so this reset has it built in.

-It's available through the `.visually-hidden` class and all the rules in it use `!important` so that they can't be overridden by a higher-priority layer.
+It's available through the `.visually-hidden` class and all the declarations in it use `!important` so that they can't be overridden by a higher-priority layer.

 When a visually-hidden element is focused or an element inside it is focused, then these styles will automatically be undone.